 Have questions about homeowner’s insurance?
 Check out this list of five helpful ways to personalize your policy with additional coverage and start up an easy conversation with your insurance advisor.

 Buying a home is one of the biggest – and best – decisions you’ll ever make.
 Here are 10 steps to make it simple!

 You’ve been looking for the right home, carefully researching and vetting each listing.
-After all your hard work with keeping a close eye on the market, you’ve finally found the perfect fit.
-You are so down to make an offer – but are you prepared for the down payment?
+But are you prepared for the down payment?
 We’ve got you covered with six helpful tips!